seregazhuk/seregazhuk.github.io_old/_posts/2017-02-25-replace-conditionals.md

                 return new PdfStatisticsReport();
         }
     }

 }

 {% endhighlight %}

 Next time, when our manager comes to us and asks to build API for reports, so these reports now should be available in *json* format, it can be done easily.
 And without touching existing classes, of course except for the factory.
-We go and create a new `JsonStatisticsReport` and add a new `case` statement for it:
+We simply go and create a new `JsonStatisticsReport` and add a new `case` statement for it:

 {% highlight php %}
 <?php